Reggie McNeal

-Reginald Parrish McNeal (born September 20, 1983) is a former professional American football player.
+Reginald Parrish McNeal (born September 20, 1983) is an American former professional football player.
 He played five seasons in the Canadian Football League (CFL).
 He played college football at Texas A&M University.

-High school career
+Early life

 McNeal attended Lufkin High School, where he was a four-sport star in football, track, basketball and baseball.
-He was named East Texas Player of the Year as a senior after leading the football team to 15-1 record and Class 5A Division II state championship.
-Rushed for 159 yards and threw for 223 in state title game, and brought his team back from a 21-3 deficit despite injuring an ankle.
-Completed 134 of 307 passes for 2385 yards and 24 touchdowns for the season, while also rushing for 856 yards and 10 touchdowns.
-Also played defensive back in critical stages of games, once returning an interception for a touchdown to clinch a playoff victory, one of seven INTs as a senior.
-He earned All-district basketball honors as a junior.
-Was named the SuperPrep Offensive Player of the Year, and was the SuperPrep All-America #3 quarterback prospect in the country.
+He was named East Texas Player of the Year as a senior after leading the football team to a 15–1 record and a Class 5A Division II state championship.
+McNeal rushed for 159 yards and threw for 223 in the state title game, bringing his team back from a 21–3 deficit despite an ankle injury.
+For the season, he completed 134 of 307 passes for 2385 yards and 24 touchdowns, while also rushing for 856 yards and 10 touchdowns.
+McNeal also played defensive back in critical stages of games, once returning an interception for a touchdown to clinch a playoff victory: it was one of seven INTs he recorded as a senior.
+He earned All-district basketball honors as a junior, was named the SuperPrep Offensive Player of the Year, and was the SuperPrep All-America #3 quarterback prospect in the country.
 He played in the 2002 U.S. Army All-American Bowl.

-Also an excellent track & field athlete, McNeal was one of the top sprinters in Texas, having been timed in a 10.36-second 100-meter dash, and he finished third in state in that event.
+Also an excellent track & field athlete, McNeal was one of the top sprinters in Texas, timed in a 10.36-second 100-meter dash, and he finished third in state in that event.
 He also won the district title in the 200-meter dash with a best of 21.1 seconds.

 College career

 2002 season

-Earned National Offensive Player of the Week honors after coming off the bench to throw an A&M freshman record 4 touchdowns and lead the Aggies to a 30-26 victory over then No. 1 Oklahoma at Kyle Field.
+Earned National Offensive Player of the Week honors after coming off the bench to throw an A&M freshman record 4 touchdowns and lead the Aggies to a 30–26 victory over then No. 1 Oklahoma at Kyle Field.
 This performance earned McNeal the starting job at quarterback the following week against the University of Missouri, but he sprained his ankle and missed most of the rest of that season.
 For the year, McNeal completed 24-of-45 passes (53.3 percent) for 456 yards and 6 touchdowns, while rushing for 137 yards on 37 attempts.